AreaLayer/javascript-dlc/docs/legal.md

 ### 1.3 RESPONSIBILITY FOR OTHER AUTHENTICATION MEANS

 With our Services, You and only You may access and transact with the Account ID and password You set.
-You are responsible for all activities that occur under Your Account ID, regardless of whether the activities are authorized by You or undertaken by You, Your employees or a third party (including Your contractors and agents), and Crypto Garage is not responsible for unauthorized access to Your Account ID.
+You are responsible for all activities that occur under Your Account ID, regardless of whether the activities are authorized by You or undertaken by You, Your employees or a third party (including Your contractors and agents), and CArea Layer is not responsible for unauthorized access to Your Account ID.

 You are responsible for properly configuring and using the Service and otherwise taking appropriate action to secure, protect and backup Your Account and Your Contents in a manner that will provide appropriate security and protection, which might include use of encryption to protect Your Content from unauthorized access and routinely archiving Your Contents.